 - Comprehensive, bumper-to-bumper plans and stated-component plans have longer terms than the Ford CPO warranty’s 1 year/12,000 miles.
 You’ll find plans with term lengths up to 200,000+ miles.

-- For the first year, Endurance gives customers a free Endurance Elite Membership, which includes the same roadside assistance benefits as the Ford CPO warranty, including rental car reimbursement.
+- For the first year, Endurance gives customers free Endurance Elite Benefits, which includes the same roadside assistance benefits as the Ford CPO warranty, including rental car reimbursement.

 - Payments can be paid monthly with no interest.
 Not only will you pay a low deductible, but repairs will be paid directly to the repair facility.
 You’re also entitled to a 30-Day Money Back Guarantee if the service is not to your standards.

 Endurance offers plans for pre-owned vehicles under all coverage levels.
 That includes powertrain warranties, all the way up to exclusionary coverage.
 Customers receive a similar level of coverage to a factory warranty.